 In 1715: On April 6, Bishop de Saint-Valier ordained Louis Lepage a priest and immediately sent him to exercise his ministry, as pastor, in the parish of Île-Jésus, near Montreal.

 In 1718: Death of the founding lord René Lepage of Rimouski at the age of 62.
 The seigneuress, M.-Magdeleine Gagnon survived him 26 years.

 In 1720: Louis Lepage, parish priest, bought the seigneury of Terrebonne for 10 pounds, created the “les Bois” mission and built the first chapel.

 In 1723: Date of canonical foundation of the parish of Saint-Louis de Terrebonne.

-In 1723: Death of Germain Lepage in Rimouski.
+In 1723: Germain Lepage dies in Rimouski.